 - Rigid Plastic Packaging Container Program (RPPC).
 California’s law requires that rigid plastic packaging (that holds product sold or offered for sale to the state) meet certain criteria.
 Some criteria includes recycled content.

 Other Buy Recycled Activities

-Organics/Composting.
-CalRecycle supports outreach and education efforts promoting composting, mulching, grasscycling, and other actions relating to the management and use of organic resources.
+- Organics/Composting.
+CalRecycle works with the industry regarding permitting and building infrastructure in California.
+CalRecycle promotes composting, mulching, grasscycling, and other actions related to the management and use of organic resources.